 The importance of knowing reality should be clear.
 If one arbitrarily assumes the existence of a supernatural force that is not actually real, he is likely to lose sight of what makes life good to him.
 Feel free to try to find out if your world is a dream or under the rule of supernatural forces, but don’t accept such ideas without serious thought.
 Instead, focus on what you can observe to impact your life.
 From what I can tell, this only includes matter and energy (which can be measured in force per distance) that have consistent properties and are subject to laws of logic and causality.
 In this line of thought, I believe there is a table in front of me.
 Can I prove that it is really there?
 No, but I can see it, touch it, and put my computer on top of it.
 Whether or not I have sufficient justification to know its existence is not as relevant as the fact that it clearly affects my life.
 The table also conforms to a set of natural laws.
 Its existence is objective; its form doesn’t change according to anyone’s perception.
 Its value is subjective; what it’s worth to a person depends on how it affects that person.
 It is subject to causality; if I cut the table in half, it will not be fit for use.
 I have nothing to gain by assuming mystical influences.
 No matter how much I hope or pray or chant, the table is not affected.

-By just living normally, everyone should quickly recognize that only the existence and properties of matter and energy affect their lives and any indications of supernatural influences are illusory.
+By just living normally, everyone should quickly recognize that only the existence and properties of matter and energy affect their lives and that any indications of supernatural influences are illusory.
 Somehow, most people fail to see this.
 Instead, they give their minds over to magic.
 They believe in such things as lucky numbers, ghosts, astrology, psychic abilities, and gods.
 I once witnessed an example of how a person can credit the supernatural despite clear involvements of simple causal relationships.
 A friend of mine had a loved one that needed dangerous surgery.
-In informing those close to him of the situation, he mentioned two things: “We were able to get … one of the best [surgeons] in the world” and “I would really appreciate if you could keep her in your thoughts and prayers.”
+In informing those close to him of the situation, he mentioned two things: “We were able to get one of the best surgeons in the world” and “I would really appreciate if you could keep her in your thoughts and prayers.”
 After the surgery went well, he said, “All I can say is the success of her surgery was through the grace of God!” and “Your prayers and good wishes and those of all of our friends have made the difference in the success of her operation.”
 Is that what really happened?
 What caused the success, the expert workings of a qualified doctor or good wishes magically thrown by friends and family?
 Which one actually had an effect on the universe?
 If they had gone to a quack instead of a great doctor, what do you think the results would be?
 Would the consequences show the “the grace of God” or the reality of causality?

 Religion: